 For private student loans, cosigner release is an option for the borrower to remove the cosigner from the loan after proving their own ability to repay the loan.
-Proving the ability to repay the loan generally means making 12 to 24 on-time payments and showing you have the income to repay the loan yourself.
-(Note: this is another reason it is important to ensure the amount borrowed is responsible in the context of what the student will make after college!)
+Proving that generally means making 12 to 24 on-time payments and showing that the primary borrower has the income to repay the loan themselves.
+(This is another reason it’s important to ensure the amount borrowed is responsible in the context of what the student will make after college!)

 For parent PLUS loans, the release process is a bit different.
 The parent can consolidate their loans to release the endorser from responsibility for the loan.
 Consolidation is when you take multiple loans and combine them into one.
-Parents should consolidate all their parent PLUS loans together.
-But they should leave out student loans issued in their name from when they were students; this protects the extra payment options available on federal loans issued directly to students.
+Parents may want to consolidate all their parent PLUS loans together, but they should probably leave out student loans issued in their name from when they were students; this protects the extra payment options available on federal loans issued directly to students.

 The 5 Most Important Takeaways:

-- For private student loans, a cosigner release may be possible with 12 to 24 months of on-time payments and proving post-graduation income.
+- For private student loans, a cosigner release may be possible with 12 to 24 months of on-time payments and proof of sufficient post-graduation income.

-- Don’t cosign for a loan you can’t payback for the sake of your own credit.
-For the sake of your finances, don’t borrow more than the student can pay based on projected income.
+- Don’t cosign for a loan you can’t pay back.
+For the sake of your finances, don’t borrow more than the student can pay based on their projected income.

 - The endorser on a parent PLUS loan can be released when the parent consolidates their loans, most likely after the student graduates.